nik0spapp/usent/README.md

 <a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf</a>
 </li></ul>

-The method combines two different bootstrap procedures, namely for subjectivity and polarity detection (1st and 2nd paper accordingly).
+The method combines two different bootstrapping procedures, namely for subjectivity and polarity detection (1st and 2nd paper accordingly).
 The rule-based polarity classifier is an extension of the one that was presented in the 3rd paper listed below.